Ultimate Guide on 7 Parts of Hammer: Names, Functions & Diagram

 In the wooden hammer, we can find the claw on the other side of the face.
 Its primary function is to remove the nails from the objects.
 It is available in straight and curved shapes.

-Straight claws are suitable for heavy-duty applications like removing large nails from difficult substrates, whereas curve claws are suitable for light-duty applications like small nails.
+Straight claws are suitable for heavy-duty applications like removing large nails from difficult substrates.
+In contrast, curved claws are ideal for light-duty applications like small nails.

 Neck